hendrikp/Plugin_SDK/readme.md

 Creating a new plugin
 =====================
 For now please use as base
-https://github.com/hendrikp/Plugin_Crash (Searcgh & Replace "Crash" with your plugin name"
+https://github.com/hendrikp/Plugin_Crash (Search & Replace "Crash" with your plugin name)

 In the future there will be a Visual Studio plugin wizard.